-Having served time in prison deepens the problems faced by members of vulnerable populations and contributes to their marginalization.
+Having served time in prison deepens their problems and contributes to their marginalization.
 This in turn, breeds poverty (hampering progress on Goal 1 of the SDGs), which is one of the major root causes of crime and violence.
-Marginalization also often results in poor nutrition (SDG Goal 2), ill health (SDG Goal 3), illiteracy (SDG Goal 4) and other challenges to sustainable development.
+Marginalization also often results in poor nutrition (Goal 2), ill health (Goal 3), illiteracy (Goal 4) and other challenges to sustainable development.

-Because community-based sentences do not restrict the liberty of offenders as much as imprisonment, they allow offenders to continue their responsibilities as a family member and a member of the community, and to continue their education (SDG Goal 4) or employment (SDG Goal 8) without interruption.
-Moreover, offenders can continue to utilize the various social welfare and health services (including substance abuse programmes) which are easier to provide in the community than in custodial environments (SDG Goals 1 and 2).
+Because non-custodial sentences and measures do not restrict the liberty of offenders as much as imprisonment, they allow offenders to continue their responsibilities as a family member and a member of the community, and to continue their education (Goal 4) or employment (Goal 8) without interruption.
+Moreover, offenders can continue to utilize the various social welfare and health services (including substance abuse programmes) which are easier to provide in the community than in custodial environments (Goals 1 and 2).

-Further reasons for the promotion of non-custodial sentences and measures are that they help to reduce inequality (SDG Goal 10) and strengthen the inclusiveness, safety, resilience and sustainability of the community (SDG Goal 11).
+Further reasons for the promotion of non-custodial sentences and measures are that they help to reduce inequality (Goal 10) and strengthen the inclusiveness, safety, resilience and sustainability of the community (Goal 11).